ruiz-salvat/VideoStream/README.md

 8. Create mysql springuser credentials

+9. Copy flyway.conf and application.properties (ignored files)

-9. Run migrations
+10. Run migrations
 	1. Might need to populate hibernate_sequence
 	```
 	INSERT INTO hibernate_sequence VALUES (99);
 	```

-10. Create VideoStreamData folder at the same level of the repository
+11. Create VideoStreamData folder at the same level of the repository

-11. Build executable jar
+12. Build executable jar

-12. Might need to set a high number in the hibernate sequence table to avoid having problems with ids
+13. Might need to set a high number in the hibernate sequence table to avoid having problems with ids

-13. Run as service
+14. Run as service

 Create files: